In this post, I discuss hiking trails, a scenic drive and amazing sites that we saw on our 15th wedding anniversary trip to this National Monument.

 Author’s note: I should note that I’m coming from the perspective of the American health system and as someone who is blessed to have good health insurance.

-I was fortunate in many ways but I got an up-close view that is the racket of the American medical system!
+I was fortunate in many ways but I got an up-close view of the racket that is the American medical system!

-Bills start coming, and then keep coming, for random things…for the next several months!
+—Bills start coming, and then keep coming, for random things…for the next several months!
 First, you get a bill for the doctor at the hospital, then you get a separate bill from the anesthesiologist’s organization.
 Then you get bills for things like “professional services” that total thousands of dollars!
 (I don’t even know what that means, “professional service” is literally all they told me!)
 I even got a bill for some random person doing something office-related.
 It literally said something like, “John, office misc.”–note, John was not the real name. 😉 But what did “John” do, make a copy of something?! 😝 (Insurance covered their portion so I’m assuming everything was legit, but it would be nice if they were more transparent.)

-I was a little frustrated by the lack of info from the medical staff.
+—I was a little frustrated by the lack of info from the medical staff.
 They answered all the questions I had–the trouble was I didn’t really know what questions to ask!
-They also told me everything I “needed” to know regarding the procedure, recovery, how many days in the hospital, etc. But they weren’t helpful at all in giving info such as “things you may want to have at home for recovery”.
+They also told me everything I “needed” to know regarding the procedures, recovery, how many days in the hospital, etc. But they weren’t super helpful in giving info such as “things you may want to have at home for recovery”.

-I also learned it can be helpful to have a fairly serious condition.
-One of the doctors said she’s had experience with my insurance company where they denied the procedure until further, more detailed info can be provided.
+—I also learned it can be helpful to have a fairly serious condition.
+One of the doctors said she’s had experience with my insurance company where they denied one of my procedures until further, more detailed info can be provided.
 They approved mine quite easily! 😂 (She said I had a VERY GOOD reason for a hysterectomy though. 😝)

 That all being said, despite my minimal frustrations, I feel the need to put a shout-out to the US healthcare system.
 It is in no way perfect, but if you have decent insurance, I truly believe it’s one of the best available overall.